Yorkshire Building Society is a signatory to HM Treasury’s Women in Finance Charter

 What is it?

-The Women in Finance Charter is a pledge for gender balance across financial services from HM Treasury.
-It is a commitment to work together, across our industry and with Government, to build a more balanced and fair financial services industry.
+The Women in Finance Charter is a pledge for gender equality across financial services from HM Treasury.
+It is a commitment to work together, across our industry and with Government, to build a more balanced and fairer financial services industry.

-We believe that by valuing diversity of people, thought and outlook, we can make better decisions across our organisation for the benefit our members.
+We’re proud to say that as of September 2022 we’ve met our target with 45.8% female representation in our senior management, but we know there’s still more to do to ensure long-lasting change.
+We believe that by continuing to secure diversity of people, thought and outlook, we can make better decisions across our business for the benefit of our members.

 We do a huge amount of work to ensure we improve the diversity of our teams, and we remain committed to our plans to increase our diversity credentials.
 It remains at the heart of our business strategy, which is where it should be.
 We know there is much more to do, and we will continue to make progress and report on it in a clear and transparent way.